jackocnr/intl-tel-input/README.md

 * Placeholder set to an example number for the selected country - even specify the type of number (e.g. mobile) using the `placeholderNumberType` option
 * Extract the standardised (E.164) international number with `getNumber` even when using the `nationalMode` option

 International number formatting/validation is hard (it varies by country/district, and we currently support ~230 countries).
-The only comprehensive solution I have found is libphonenumber, from which I have precompiled the relevant parts into a single JavaScript file and included in the lib directory.
+The only comprehensive solution I have found is libphonenumber, from which I have precompiled the relevant parts into a single JavaScript file and included in the build directory.
 Unfortunately even after minification it is still ~215KB, but if you use the `utilsScript` option then it will only fetch the script when the page has finished loading (to prevent blocking).
 If size is not a concern, then you can manually include the script yourself however you like, and as long as it has loaded before you initialise the plugin then it should work fine.

-To recompile the utilities script yourself, see the comments at the top of [src/js/utils.js](src/js/utils.js).
+To recompile the utils script yourself (e.g. to update the version of libphonenumber it is built from), see the [contributing guide](https://github.com/jackocnr/intl-tel-input/blob/master/.github/CONTRIBUTING.md#updating-to-a-new-version-of-libphonenumber).

 ## Troubleshooting